-Enclosed footwear is best for riding, rather than thongs or bare feet.
-Your child might hurt bare feet if they get caught in the spokes or chain, or if your child uses her feet as brakes.
+A properly fitted and firmly fastened bike helmet is compulsory.
+Also, enclosed footwear is best for riding, rather than thongs or bare feet.
+Your child might hurt his bare feet if they get caught in the spokes or chain, or if your child uses his feet as brakes.

 Roads, footpaths, driveways and pedestrian crossings